min2ha/ukwa-site/content/target/59274/index.en.md

   "subject": null
 }

-# Guardian, The: Siri is my agony aunt – but is telling big tech my innermost feelings a bad idea?

 News article about tech firms using AI and the internet as conversational tools to help those suffering from mental health issues